TusharCSE35/Interview_Preparation/OOP/README.md

 <a href="#top1">Go to top &#8593;</a>

 ## 3. <a id="3">Explain object-oriented programming (OOP) concepts in C++.</a>
-**answer:-** Object-oriented programming (OOP) is a programming paradigm that revolves around the concept of objects, which are instances of classes.
+**Answer:-** Object-oriented programming (OOP) is a programming paradigm that revolves around the concept of objects, which are instances of classes.
 C++ supports OOP and provides several features to implement OOP concepts.
 Here are the key OOP concepts in C++:

-1. Classes and Objects:
+1. **Classes and Objects:**
    A class is a blueprint or a template that defines the structure and behavior of objects.
 It encapsulates data (in the form of member variables) and operations (in the form of member functions).
 An object is an instance of a class, created from the class blueprint.
 Objects have their own state (values of member variables) and behavior (invoking member functions).

    Example: